arwes/arwes/docs/animation/animation-system.md

 The first item will enter in the flow right away when the `Secuence` is ready to enter.
-If the `Secuence`'s parent it `entered` or it is a `root`, then its first child will start entering if applicable.
+If the `Secuence`'s parent it `entered` or it is a `root`, then its first child will change to `entering` if applicable.

 ### Props

 It receives the same props as `Animation` and the following:

-- `stagger: boolean` - If enabled, the flow in the list will stagger given the `duration.stagger` duration.
-So if `duration.stagger = 75`, then the first item will start at 0ms, the second at 75ms, the third at 150ms, and so on.
+- `stagger: boolean` - If `true`, the flow in the list will stagger given the `duration.stagger` duration.
+So if `duration.stagger = 75`, then the first item will enter at 0ms, the second at 75ms, the third at 150ms, and so on.
+- `onCheckActivation: Function((component, index: number) => boolean = true)` -
+Called before a children node is going to transition to `entering`.
+If it returns `false`, that component is not activated.
+If activated, it will be done when its component time of activation is calculated.

 ### Methods

-It has the same props as `Animation`.
+- `getDurationIn(): number` - Get the duration all children nodes last entering.
+- `getDurationOut(); number` - Get the duration the first children node lasts exiting.
+- `checkActivation()` - Re-run `onCheckActivation` on each children node to determine if they can be enter the flow or not.
+Nodes will change of state according to the new results.
+The new changes will take work the same way with the serial or staggering flow animation strategy used.

 ### Example